MrBeast: What Brands Can Learn About Global Reach from the Best-Paid YouTuber

 For most brands, these are pipe-dream scenarios, but for Jimmy Donaldson—better known as “MrBeast”—that’s just another month at work.
 The world-famous YouTuber has amassed a following of over 100M subscribers by producing videos with a strategic focus on local content.

 Who’s MrBeast and what does he do?
 How did he manage to become one of the most popular YouTubers worldwide?
-Let’s get to know him better and specifically look into how brands can emulate MrBeast’s approach to localization to expand the global footprint of their business.
+Let’s get to know him better and specifically look into how brands can look at MrBeast as an outstanding localization example and emulate his approach to expand the global footprint of their business.

 If you’re not familiar with MrBeast, here’s a quick rundown: The young YouTuber’s name from the US is Jimmy Donaldson.
 Born in 1998, MrBeast began creating content on YouTube in 2012, with the intention of simply making videos that he thought were funny.